Additional information on the Essex Chain Lakes, including recreation opportunities, regulations and directions, can be found on the DEC's website.

 Camping within the ECLPA is allowed at designated, permitted sites only within 500 feet of a waterbody.
 Campfires are prohibited at these permitted sites.
 Maximum length of stay is 3 nights, and maximum day use and overnight group size is 8 people.

-Permits can be acquired through Backcountry Stewards stationed at the AIC during normal business hours.
+Permits can be acquired through Backcountry Stewards stationed at the AIC during normal business hours (please note: the AIC has switched to its Fall/Winter/Spring hours.
+Staff will be available for permitting Tuesday through Saturday, 10am - 4pm).
 Visitors can reserve a permitted site up to 10 days in advance by calling or emailing the AIC.

 Formerly known as the Newcomb Visitor Interpretive Center and administered by the Adirondack Park Agency, the AIC is now a branch of SUNY-ESF's Northern Forest Institute.